nkatzz/OLED/README.md

 ## Installation

+You'll need to have Scala (> 2.11) with SBT (Scala Build Tool), Java 8, and Python 2.7 installed on your machine.
 The manual (``OLED/manual``) that comes with the source code contains detailed instructions.
 In sort:

 * Clone or download the source code.
 Open a terminal and navigate to the source code location.
 In what follows we'll refer to this directory by `/oledhome`
 * `cp -r OLED/install-scripts .`